usnistgov/test_code_eval/README.md

 the `config.ini` file.
 Within the configuration file, is the variable `repo_dir`, which provides the absolute path to this repository directory.

-Additionally, for convenience, we store the root path to this repository in the environment variable
+Additionally, for convenience, we store the root path to this repository in the environment variable.

 ```bash
 GENAI_CODE_REPO_DIR